-- (4) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility, seafood processing facility or supermarket Work Premises, an employer must: - (a) carry out surveillance testing on its workers for 2019-nCoV at a Work Premises in accordance with the requirements of the Department of Health and Human Services; - (b) designate an employee or employees as a COVID Marshall: - (i) whose role would be to monitor compliance with these directions, including physical distancing requirements; and

-- (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department of Health and Human Services; - (c) arrange operations at the Work Premises so as to have workers working consistently with the same group of other workers where reasonably practicable, including: - (i) developing separate shifts in a way that minimises physical interactions between groups of workers attending different shifts; - (ii) separates workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) having a COVID Marshal(s) at the Work Premises whenever workers are on site (excluding the retail premises of supermarket Work Premises); - (vii) where workers are from the same household, ensuring they work in the same shift and work area; - (d) provide regular training to workers (including an induction for all workers commencing at, or returning to, the Work Premises) that covers: - (i) good hygiene practices; - (ii) advising workers not to attend the Work Premises when unwell; - (iii) compliance with the requirements of clause 7(4)(c). - (e) carry out comprehensive cleaning of the Work Premises each evening; - (f) keep records of surveillance testing of workers for 2019-nCoV; - (a) keep records of duty rosters for COVID Marshals.
+- (4) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility, seafood processing facility, supermarket Work Premises, or a perishable food Work Premises that is a chilled distribution facility, an employer must: - (a) carry out surveillance testing on its workers for 2019-nCoV at a Work Premises in accordance with the requirements of the Department of Health and Human Services; and - (b) designate an employee or employees as a COVID Marshal: - (i) whose role is to monitor compliance with these directions, including (but not limited to) physical distancing requirements; and - (ii) who has successfully completed training provided by the employer that is in accordance with guidance from the Department of Health and Human Services; and - (c) arrange operations at the Work Premises so as to have workers working consistently with the same group of other workers where reasonably practicable, including (but not limited to): - (i) developing separate shifts in a way that minimises physical interactions between groups of workers attending different shifts; - (ii) separates workers into work areas; - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) having a COVID Marshal(s) at the Work Premises whenever workers are on site; - (vii) where workers are from the same household, ensuring they work in the same shift and work area; and - (d) provide regular training to workers (including, but not limited to, an induction for all workers commencing at, or returning to, the Work Premises) that covers: - (i) good hygiene practices; and - (ii) advising workers not to attend the Work Premises when unwell; and - (iii) compliance with the requirements of subclause (4)(c). - (e) carry out comprehensive cleaning of the Work Premises each evening; and - (f) keep records of surveillance testing of workers for 2019-nCoV; and - (g) keep records of duty rosters for COVID Marshals.